dotnet/docs/docs/csharp/language-reference/keywords/sizeof.md

 -   Pointer types

--   User-defined structs that do not contain any fields or auto-implemented properties that are reference types
+-   User-defined structs that do not contain any instance fields or instance auto-implemented properties that are reference types

  The following example shows how to retrieve the size of an `int`: